tkeller/angular-seed/README.md

+# angular-seed with preProcessors

+I created this fork of Angularjs because as I've been enjoying finding excuses to play with this awesome framework.
+I found myself constantly doing the same setup each time.

+I consistently use HAML, SASS and CoffeeScript in my projects, and this seemed like a nice way to start each project.

+## What's different

+Each folder has an additional folder called 'pre'.
+Inside is the respective preProcessor you might want to use with the project.
+That includes:
+* 'pre' - This includes a HAML version of index.html.
+(Please note I did not reproduce index-async.html because it is unnecessary to modify.)
+* 'partials/pre' - Follows the same rule as above.
+I created starter HAML files for both partials.
+* 'css/pre' - which contains starter files for SASS, SCSS, LESS and STYLUS.
+Whichever you might prefer.
+* 'js/pre' - all files built in CoffeeScript.
+* 'js/original' - original js files.
+In the event you want to use others, but not CoffeeScript.
+  I would recommend reverting your js files back to the originals.
+For consistency.

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.